mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 `00000001` `00000010` `00000011` `00000100`

-Retrieving the data points to the address of `00000001`, and the type definition we provided earlier of `SIMD[DType.uint8, 4]` is how the compiler knows to collect `4` bytes starting at that address.
-This is why `parameters` must be compile-time known, the compiler needs that information to optimize the code before runtime.
+The variable stores this data on the `stack`, and when doing mathematical operations it can be passed through the SIMD register.

-The SIMD register in modern CPU's is huge, let's see how big our SIMD register is in the playground:
+The SIMD register in modern CPU's is huge, let's see how big our SIMD register is in the Mojo playground:

 ```mojo